HuanyuUSC/PoIntInt/DESIGN_PROPOSAL.md

 # Design Proposal: Extensible Multi-Object Intersection Volume with Gradients

+## Document Structure

+This document provides the high-level design and architecture for the poIntInt library.
+For implementation details and practical guides, see:
+- **[IMPLEMENTATION_GUIDE.md](IMPLEMENTATION_GUIDE.md)**: Step-by-step guide for implementing and extending the CUDA gradient system
+- **[DESIGN_EXTENSIBLE_GRADIENT.md](DESIGN_EXTENSIBLE_GRADIENT.md)**: Detailed design of the extensible CUDA gradient computation system (now integrated into this document)

 ## Overview

 This document proposes a design to extend the current two-object intersection volume computation to support: